ahmadexp/IEEE-3335/06 - Performance Specifications/README.md

 - Nanoseconds (for PPS and ToD outputs)
 - Parts per billion (ppb) for frequency stability

-Accuracy **SHOULD** be measured against UTC or equivalent traceable reference.
+Accuracy **should** be measured against UTC or equivalent traceable reference.
 Drift rates **shall** be reported for holdover intervals from 1 s to 24 h.

 ---